carlosbrando/rails21-book/text/07_Railties/01_config_gem.markdown

 The **config.gem** feature is also available for use with plugins.

-Untill Rails 2.0 the **init.rb** file of a plugin used to look like this:
+Until Rails 2.0 the **init.rb** file of a plugin used to look like this:

 	# init.rb of plugin open_id_authentication
 	require 'yadis'